aiman-al-masoud/deixiscript/docs/thesis/6-future-work.typ

 This has happened as a result of the increase in acquired disabilities realted to long periods of typing: Repetitive Stress Injury (RSI), which can lead to severe neck ache and back pain @lagergren2021programming, @arnold2000programming.

-Another advantage of spoken systems is that speech is generally considered to be a faster input medium than typing: most pepople can speak faster than they can type, at least when speaking a natural language.
+Another advantage of spoken systems is that speech is generally considered to be a faster input medium than typing: most people can speak faster than they can type, at least when speaking a natural language.

 === Voice User Interfaces (VUIs)